-Charging times: Charging times for electric vehicles vary.
+Charging times for EV batteries: Charging times for electric vehicles vary.
 Quick-charge capabilities like those in the new Tesla Model S provide 200 miles of distance in a quick 15-minute charge.
-Less-advanced charging systems leave users waiting hours for the same output.
+Less advanced charging systems leave users waiting hours for the same output.

 If widespread adoption is the goal, charging times for market-leading electric vehicles will need to align.
 But wider adoption might mean longer lines at charging stations.